Get the latest insights

 Burnout is a state of emotional, mental and often physical exhaustion characterized by cynicism, low energy or negativism, according to Psychology Today.
 At work, it “often occurs when a person is not in control of how a job is carried out … or is asked to complete tasks that conflict with their sense of self.”
 A lack of support, conflict with colleagues, or being permanently overworked, under-challenged or under time pressure can all contribute to burnout.

 Now consider many of today’s workplaces.
 They’re often understaffed leaving workers to tackle heavy loads.
 Connectivity tools have enabled work to spill over into personal time with some employees being expected to respond at all hours of the day and night.
-There’s meeting overload and constant pivots to products and services.
+There’s meeting overload and constant change to products and services.
 And, the biggest culprit, toxic behaviors by colleagues, bosses and customers that go unchecked.

-- Address toxic behaviors.
 Working with people who make your life miserable is one of the leading causes of job stress and burnout.
 Negativity, bullying, micromanaging, sabotaging, blaming, withholding information, irresponsibility – these are all behaviors that should not be tolerated.
 Training employees to deal with these behaviors is a good first step, but an even better one is confronting rather than ignoring them.

-- Use productivity measures other than time for remote workers.
 It’s common for remote workers to fear that their bosses don’t think they’re doing enough.
 If they’re hitting deadlines, KPIs, quality standards and the like, resist the urge to micromanage.
 Increase communication and build in regular checkpoints to improve peace of mind for everyone.

 Organizations pay a high price when an employee is burned out.
 Giving your workers tools to deal with stress is helpful to their well-being, but even more important, is preventing unnecessary stress by tackling it at the source.